-Until your health care provider tells you it is okay:
+Until your doctor tells you it is OK:

 If you have been given crutches to help you walk, use them each time you move about.
 Do not hop on one leg.
 You can easily lose your balance and fall, causing more serious injury.